ddnexus/pagy/.github/SUPPORT.md

 # Pagy Support

-Please ask and answer questions in the [Pagy live support](https://gitter.im/ruby-pagy/Lobby).
+Please ask and answer questions in the [Q&A Discussion](https://github.com/ddnexus/pagy/discussions/categories/q-a).

-Use that channel also for feature requests and discussing your planned PRs.